Bitcoin guru leaves Canada's TSX to focus on blockchain venture

 Nasdaq in the United States used the technology last year to issue securities to an unidentified private investor.
 In February, Nasdaq said it was developing a blockchain-based shareholder voting system for its Estonian stock exchange.

-(Reporting by Ethan Lou in Calgary, Alberta; Additional reporting by Alastair Sharp in Toronto; Editing by Lisa Shumaker and Paul Tait)
+(Reporting by Ethan Lou in Calgary, Alberta; Additional reporting by Alastair Sharp in Toronto; Editing by Lisa Shumaker)